 The school catalog contains a schedule designating the minimum percentage or amount of work that a student must successfully complete at the end of each evaluation period to complete their educational program within the maximum time frame (150%).
-Quantitative progress is determined by dividing the number of credit hours attempted.
+Quantitative progress is determined by dividing the number of credit hours earned by the number of credit hours attempted.
 Credit hours attempted include completed hours, transfer credits, withdrawals, and repeated courses.
+Non-credit remedial courses have no effect on the student's ROP.